nurd3/brainFn-interpreter/README.md

 `flags` - explained below<br>
 ## Flags
 `-log (path)` - where to log errors\/warnings, if not specified then errors and warnings print to the terminal.
+`-debug` - makes the interpreter write debug information to the log file or the terminal, good for understanding how the interpreter runs through your code.